 Brightwheel helps us in every way possible.
 From their onboarding and support team to the features that keep us organized, on track with planning, and communicating smoothly as a team to parents and each other.
 I couldn't imagine a better management system for our program."
 Harida H., Administrator at Play Pals Daycare in Maumee, OH

-Facility requirements such as required indoor space, gated outdoor areas, sufficient lighting and ventilation, and heating and air conditioning, are some of the things that states will require when opening a childcare center.
-Most states require that childcare centers have plenty of space for children to play and explore safely.
-Although exact square footage requirements may differ from state to state, most childcare centers are mandated to have a specific number of square feet per child.
+Most states require that childcare programs have plenty of space for children to play and explore safely.
+Although exact square footage requirements differ from state to state, most mandate a specific number of square feet per child.

-For example, in Florida, each child must have at least 35 square feet of usable floor space.
-This includes the classroom, play area, work area, and nap area.
-In addition, each child must have a minimum of 45 square feet of usable outdoor space.
-Most states will also require that outdoor spaces are secured with a fence or gate and include age appropriate play equipment.
+For example, in Florida, each child must have at least 35 square feet of usable indoor floor space, which includes the classroom, play area, work area, and nap area.
+Each child must also have a minimum of 45 square feet of usable outdoor space.
+Most states require that outdoor spaces are secured with a fence or gate and include age-appropriate play equipment.

 What certifications do I need to open an in-home childcare program?

-Each state has its own specific licensing requirements for in-home childcare facilities.
-It's also worth noting that different states have different terms for home daycare centers.
-They are often known as family childcare homes in many states.
-While many states require home-based daycare businesses to obtain licenses to provide daycare, in California, if you plan to care for a relative's children or children from one other family in addition to your own, a license is not required.
+It is worth noting that different states use different terms for home programs, often calling them family childcare homes.
+While many states require home-based businesses to obtain licenses, some offer exemptions.
+For example, in California, a license is not required if you only care for a relative's children or children from one other family in addition to your own.

-Although each state has its own licensing process, there are some general steps you can expect when applying for a childcare license:
+Although each state has its own process, you can expect these general steps when applying for a license:

 - Register for and attend your state's childcare provider orientation.